 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyber bullying, to the dean of student services.
+All employees are required to report student complaints of bullying, including cyber bullying, to the principal.
 The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below: